king-r-d/lab9-MapReduceAndSpark/README.md

 11. If you receive strange errors, it may be the case that JDK 1.8 is required.
 JDK 8 needs to be downloaded and selected when you first run IntelliJ.

+It is important that you complete Part 2 of this lab before working on Project 5.
+We will not be collecting or grading Part 2 of this lab.
 <!--
 ### :checkered_flag: For credit for this part, show your TA that you have a file called part-00000 and it lists a wordcount for this file.
 -->